Early Achievement in Teaching Award

 Objective: To recognize a faculty member who has demonstrated outstanding teaching performance early in their professional career.

-Eligibility: Tenure-track, tenured, term faculty or a staff member who has less than 5 years teaching experience since the start of their independent academic career and has completed a minimum of one academic year of appointment in Iowa State University’s College of Human Sciences.
-An independent academic career is defined as the start of a tenure-track faculty position.
+Early Achievement: Tenure-track, tenured, or term faculty who has less than 5 years teaching experience since the start of their independent academic career and has completed a minimum of one academic year of appointment in Iowa State University’s College of Human Sciences.
+An independent academic career is defined as the start of a full-time faculty position (See provost teaching award page for more information).
 Recipients must be Iowa State employees at the time of the College of Human Sciences Awards Ceremony.

 Amount of award: $500